jmhrusti/CryptoLab/README.md

 ```

 ## Usage ##
 <p>To use the application, run using the commands above.
 Then, select the tab of the algorithm that you would like to use from the tabs on top of the window.
 Enter your key and message to encrypt or decrypt the message.
 The copy button allows you to copy the output of the encryption or decryption.
-Please view the Examples.md file to see examples of how to use each algorithm.</p>
+Please view the <a href="Examples.md">Examples.md</a> file to see examples of how to use each algorithm.</p>

 ![CryptoLab Tabs](screenshots/Tabs.png)

 ## Contact ##

-<p> If you have questions, comments, or concerns about this code, please reach out to jmhrustich@proton.me.
+<p> If you have questions, comments, or concerns about this code, please reach out to <a href="mailto:jmhrustich@proton.me">jmhrustich@proton.me</a>.

 ## About ##